 |Additional Requirements and/or Comments: |

 Attendance and participation in discussions.
-This course fulfills a "Thematic Approaches" department requirement.
+This course fulfills a "Religion in Society" departmental requirement.

 |Drop/Add Enrollment Requests|